partofthething/infopanel/doc/index.rst

       led-show-refresh: false
       led-slowdown-gpio: 0
       led-no-hardware-pulse: false
+      led-pixel-mapper: ""

 MQTT
 ^^^^
 MQTT is a lightweight message-passing protocol.
 You can use it to get live data and/or control commands into your infopanel.
 For instance, if you have `home-assistant <https://home-assistant.io>`_ running and it has a temperature sensor, you can have it use MQTT to send the temperature information to infopanel for display.

 Before any of the MQTT stuff works, you need to configure it.
 You can have a MQTT server (like mosquitto) running locally on your Pi or on any other machine you have access to.
 If you're using home-assistant, you can basically duplicate the configuration to here.

 Example::

    mqtt:
-       broker: test.com
+       broker: yourserver.com
        port: 8883
        client_id: screen
        keepalive: 60